Web Document Management by Tagging Images

 <script type="text/javascript" src="https://unpkg.com/dwt/dist/dynamsoft.webtwain.min.js"> </script>

-When launching the page first time, you will be asked to install Dynamsoft service for Windows, Linux or macOS.
-Once the installation is complete, refresh your web page.
+Upon first running the app, you’ll be prompted to install the Dynamsoft service for Windows, Linux, or macOS.
+After the installation is complete, refresh your web page to proceed.

 window.onload = function () {